NklsCh/phpProjektTomNiklas/README.md

 ### On Nix systems

-Run `devenv shell` to enter the development environment, then `devenv up` to start the services
+Run `devenv up` to start the server and services

 ## Important Change with index.php